Global Engagement Coalition

 The Global Engagement Coalition provides student group leaders the opportunity to:

 - Participate in a community dedicated to confronting global challenges

 - Explore issues of solidarity, social justice and ethical global engagement

 - Develop capacities for collaborative, global leadership

 Student groups who affiliate with Northwestern Buffett will:

-- Designate 2-5 officers/members to regularly attend these meetings.
-Buffett will convene twice quarterly Coalition meetings for student groups to develop a community of practice around shared commitments to these global challenges through reflection on planned programming and community concerns.
+- Meetings are open to all affiliated student group members.
+Groups should designate at least 3-5 officers/members to regularly attend these meetings.
+Buffett will convene six Coalition meetings beginning in the fall quarter for student groups to develop a community of practice around shared commitments to these global challenges through reflection on planned programming and community concerns.